 Where does that leave the independent consumer pet food safety advocate?

-In fact, the reason I was unable to attend the last meeting was because I did not receive enough donations to go.
+The reason I was unable to attend the last meeting was that I did not receive enough donations to go.
 Let’s not let that happen again.

 2016 Joint Annual Meeting with AAFCO

 Marriott City Center, Pittsburgh, Pennsylvania; Monday, August 1st – Wednesday, August 3rd

 Registration Information: Early registration deadline is July 1st.